Al-Qassim Province

 The Qassim Province (منطقة القصيم Minṭaqat al-Qaṣīm [alqɑˈsˤiːm], Najdi Arabic: [elgəˈsˤiːm]), also known as the Qassim Region, is one of the 13 provinces of Saudi Arabia.
-Located at the heart of the country near the geographic center of the Arabian Peninsula, it has a population of 1,370,727 and an area of 58,046 km².
-It is known to be the "alimental basket" of the country, for its agricultural assets.
+Located at the heart of the country near the geographic center of the Arabian Peninsula, it has a population of 1,336,179 and an area of 58,046 km2.
+It is considered one of the breadbaskets of the country due to its agricultural tradition and resources.

 Al-Qassim has the lowest share of population living below local poverty line in Saudi Arabia.
 It is the seventh most populated region in the country after Jizan and the fifth most densely populated.
 It has more than 400 cities, towns, villages, and Bedouin settlements, ten of which are recognized as governorates.
-Its capital city is Buraydah, which is inhabited by approximately 60% of the region's total population.
+Its capital city is Buraydah, which is inhabited by approximately 50% of the region's total population.
 The governor of the province from 1992 to 29 January 2015 was Prince Faisal bin Bandar, succeeded by Prince Faisal bin Mishaal.